 Other income (loss) consists of gain (loss) on equity securities, net, customer service fees on deposits, increases in the cash surrender value of bank-owned life insurance policies, gain on disposal of fixed assets and miscellaneous income.
-Other income (loss) was a \$20.7 million loss in 2022, as compared to a \$15.3 million income in 2021.
-Other income (loss) in 2022 includes a \$21.8 million loss on equity securities, net, as compared to a \$11.8 million gain in 2021.
-Other income (loss) in 2021 also includes a \$2.3 million gain on sale of disposal of fixed assets related to the sale of two Bank former branch properties located in Weymouth and South Hingham.
+Other income (loss) was \$16.3 million income in 2023, as compared to a \$20.7 million loss in 2022.
+Other income (loss) in 2023 includes a \$15.1 million gain on equity securities, net, as compared to a \$21.8 million loss in 2022.
+Other income (loss) in 2023 also includes a \$44,000 gain on sale of disposal of fixed assets related to the sale of a Bank former branch property located in Norwell, Massachusetts.

-Customer service fees on deposits decreased by \$144,000 in 2022 compared to the prior year.
+Customer service fees on deposits decreased by \$52,000 in 2023 compared to the prior year.
 In recent years, there has been a continuous decline in deposit account transaction fees, as the Bank has eliminated many fees on deposit products to simplify offerings and enhance the value proposition of our consumer and business checking accounts to customers.
 Generally, the Bank's strategy does not rely on generating substantial non-interest fee-based revenue from our deposit accounts.

-An increase in the cash surrender value of BOLI also contributed to other income during 2022 and 2021.
-The Bank held \$13.3 million in life insurance policies at December 31, 2022, as compared to \$13.0 million at December 31, 2021.
+An increase in the cash surrender value of bank-owned life insurance also contributed to other income during 2023 and 2022.
+The Bank held \$13.6 million in life insurance policies at December 31, 2023, as compared to \$13.3 million at December 31, 2022.
 The policies accrete at a variable rate of interest with minimum stated guaranteed rates.
-Income from these assets is fully excludable from federal income taxes and contributed \$332,000 to other income in 2022, as compared to \$323,000 in 2021.
+Income from these assets is fully excluded from corporate income taxes and contributed \$330,000 to other income in 2023, as compared to \$332,000 in 2022.